clorton/emodpy-malaria-singlebranch/README.md

-# emodpy-malaria
+# emodpy-tbhiv
-Usability layer written in Python for using EMOD for malaria modeling
+Python module for use as user-space front-end for doing research easily with EMOD (Malaria_SIM) via idmtools